How to Avoid Hard Money Lending Scams

 Bait and Switch Hard Money Loan Scams

 Unfortunately, bait and switch hard money loan scams occur often.
-Knowing the investor must secure funds within a short time period, a lender with dishonest business practices will offer low interest rates and other enticing terms, and then change the terms at the last minute.
+Knowing the investor must secure funds within a short time period, a lender with dishonest business practices will offer low-interest rates and other enticing terms, and then change the terms at the last minute.
 With no time left to find another lender, the investor must accept the revised, less favorable terms or lose their deal.
+See our article on a hard money loan calculator for more help.

 A Few Ways to Avoid Hard Money Loan Scams